The Team

 In 1999 the whole family moved to Hertfordshire and attended the Letchworth Corps, where Duncan was to become 1st Trombone, Bass Trombone then Solo Euphonium in the senior band, as well as being Deputy Songster Leader then Songster Leader.

 Duncan played in Hemel Hempstead Brass Band where he became Solo Euphonium before moving to Haverhill Silver Band, on 2nd Euphonium.
+After a 2 year break from playing Duncan now plays euphonium with City of Cambridge Brass Band.

 Since joining SASWE in 2001 Duncan has been fortunate to play Bass Trombone, 2nd Trombone, 1st Trombone and Euphonium, and also perform in the Symphony Hall, Birmingham.

-Peter Bale – Chaplain
+Kate Gregory – Chaplain

 John Davie – Co-Founder